Willian199/flutter_ddi/README.md

 }
 ```

-## Using the FlutterDDIRouter
+## Creating Routes

-The `FlutterDDIRouter` class is a utility that allows building application routes from the defined modules and pages.
-With it, you can get a map of routes ready to be used with the Flutter Navigator.
+To define routes for your application, you need to create a class that extends `FlutterDDIRouter`.
+This allows you to organize the application's navigation by combining modules and pages.
+With this approach, you can easily generate a map of routes ready to be used with the Flutter Navigator.

-Example Usage:
+### Example Usage:

 ```dart
 void main() {